shivangikhare5/shivangikhare5.github.io/index.md

 ## Projects
   - __DS 200 - Research Methods__ \
   Module 4: Literature Review and Software Tooling : [DS200](https://github.com/shivangikhare5/ds200)
-  * Data Analysis and visualisation using data from [](data.gov.in/)
-  * Literature Review related to research thesis.
+   Data Analysis and visualisation using data from [](data.gov.in/) Literature Review related to research thesis.

   - __SSIM based adversarial training:__ \
-  * Proposed a novel SSIM based adversarial training to achieve adversarial robustness for classification models in alignment to human perception.
+   Proposed a novel SSIM based adversarial training to achieve adversarial robustness for classification models in alignment to human perception.
-  * Achieved better performance than standard PGD adversarial training against all White-Box attacks.
+   Achieved better performance than standard PGD adversarial training against all White-Box attacks.

   - __Graph Visualization using GraphTSNE:__ \
-  * Visualized graph-structured data using a variant of t-SNE and Graph Neural Network.
+   Visualized graph-structured data using a variant of t-SNE and Graph Neural Network.
-  * Achieved highest 1-NN accuracy and minimum total feature distance between nodes in lower dimension embedding.
+   Achieved highest 1-NN accuracy and minimum total feature distance between nodes in lower dimension embedding.

 ## Experience
   - __Practical Trainee__: \
-  * Development of an FPGA based high performance framework for Encryption Accelerators and RSA Integer Multiplier.
+   Development of an FPGA based high performance framework for Encryption Accelerators and RSA Integer Multiplier.
-  * Achieved better performance than all genericIntel processors at [BARC](http://barc.gov.in/)
+   Achieved better performance than all genericIntel processors at [BARC](http://barc.gov.in/)

   - __Research Intern (IASc-SRFP):__ \
-  * Implemented different No-reference and Full-reference Image Quality Assessment Algorithms which scores quality of a given image at [IIT H](https://iith.ac.in/)
+   -Implemented different No-reference and Full-reference Image Quality Assessment Algorithms which scores quality of a given image at [IIT H](https://iith.ac.in/)
-  * Particular emphasis on SSIM and NIQE.
+   -Particular emphasis on SSIM and NIQE.

 ___
 ### Contact